danbev/learning-openssl/README.md

 To check the status of a certificate using a CRL, the client reaches out to the CA (or CRL issuer) and downloads its certificate revocation list.

+### x509

+#### InfoAccess
+Is part of https://www.ietf.org/rfc/rfc3280.txt and indicates how to access CA information and services for the issuer of the certificate.

+### Optimal Asymmetric Encryption Padding (OAEP)
+Is a padding scheme used with RSA encryption.

+### Mask Generation Function (MGF)
+There is one such function specified which is named MGF1.
+This is similar to a cryptographic hash function but the output can be of variable length (not fixed as with a hash function).

+"A mask generation function takes an octet string of variable length and a desired output length as input, and outputs an octet string of the desired length."